 Scott McIntosh has lived in Benton Park West since September 2010.
 Immediately, he engaged the Board to actively participate.
 That fall, Scott was elected Secretary.
-He served two terms before assuming the role of Vice President.
+He served two terms before assuming the role of Vice President from 2013-2016.
+Scott served as President from 2017-2020.
 Additionally, Scott has chaired the Communications Committee redesigning and maintaining the website, creating and producing the Weekly Porch, and managing social media for BPWNA.

-Scott McIntosh is the Events Manager for the Washington University Career Center.
-In this role, Scott oversees the strategic planning and implementation of all career services programming.
-He also serves on the Student Affairs' Professional Development Advisory Committee as the Community Engagement Chair and is the University's Chair for BRIDGE, the LGBTQA Faculty + Staff affinity group.
+Scott McIntosh is the Operations + Events Manager for the Washington University Career Center.
+In this role, Scott oversees the strategic planning, budgeting, and implementation of all career services marketing and programming.
+He has also served on the Student Affairs' Professional Development Advisory Committee as the Community Engagement Chair and the University's Chair for BRIDGE, the LGBTQA Faculty + Staff affinity group.
 In 2008, Scott was appointed co-chair of the Danforth University Center inaugural year programming committee.

 Prior to joining Washington University, Scott McIntosh worked as a promotions coordinator for the L.A.
 Office, a promotions marketing agency in Los Angeles.
 His first post-college position was a junior account manager with the shuttered Creative Couche events + promotions agency in Santa Monica, CA.